 2 more eggs about 4 T oil for frying

-½ t pepper sauce: vinegar
+½ t pepper sauce: 1 T vinegar

 ½ t coriander 4 t olive oil

 7 threads saffron 6 cloves garlic

 Mix two of the eggs with the sourdough and beat smooth, then add to the other two eggs and the spices.
 Beat all together—a fork is adequate for this scale.
 Put 2 T oil in a medium frying pan over a medium heat, fry the batter like pancakes, about a minute on the first side and half a minute on the second, adding additional oil as needed.
 The sauce is from a different Isfiriya recipe; mix vinegar with olive oil, then crush garlic and add.